What is Internet Privacy and How to Protect Yourself

-Another way to protect your info is to download and turn on the VPN.
+Another way to protect your info is to download and turn on a VPN.
 The major benefit of this method is that your data remains encrypted.
 Even your ISP won’t be able to find out which pages you’ve visited.
-VPN allows you to visit blocked sites and bypass filters on work or school computers.
+A VPN allows you to visit blocked sites and bypass filters on work or school computers.
 We suggest taking a look on top free VPNs.

 3. Don’t share your private details with suspicious websites

 If you find yourself on a suspicious site that asks you to enter private data, credit card numbers, or other intimate details, be extremely careful!
 These websites preserve data, create huge databases, and sell them to advertising companies.
 Therefore, we recommend you think twice whether a coupon for a free burger or participation in suspicious sweepstakes is worth intimate information leakage.